Near Studley in Hanover County, Virginia — The American South (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Freeman Markers (Richmond Battlefields) series list.
 A significant historical date for this entry is June 12, 1845.

 Location.
 37° 38.819′ N, 77° 14.752′ W. Marker is near Studley, Virginia, in Hanover County.
-Marker is at the intersection of Mechanicsville Turnpike (U.S. 360) and Studley Road, on the left when traveling east on Mechanicsville Turnpike.
+It is at the intersection of Mechanicsville Turnpike (U.S. 360) and Studley Road, on the left when traveling east on Mechanicsville Turnpike.
 Touch for map.
 Marker is in this post office area: Studley VA 23162, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Cavalry Action At Linney's (approx. 0.7 miles away); Edmund Ruffin's Grave (approx. 1.2 miles away); a different marker also named Stuart's Ride (approx. 1.3 miles away); “The Old Church” (approx. 1.4 miles away); a different marker also named Stuart's Ride (approx. 1.7 miles away); Studley Cemetery (approx. 2.9 miles away); Studley (approx. 2.9 miles away); Battle Of Bethesda Church (approx. 3 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: Cavalry Action At Linney's (approx. 0.7 miles away); Edmund Ruffin's Grave (approx. 1.2 miles away); a different marker also named Stuart's Ride (approx. 1.3 miles away); “The Old Church” (approx. 1.4 miles away); a different marker also named Stuart's Ride (approx. 1.7 miles away); Studley Cemetery (approx. 2.9 miles away); Studley (approx. 2.9 miles away); Battle Of Bethesda Church (approx. 3 miles away).
 Touch for a list and map of all markers in Studley.

 Additional keywords.
 Freeman Markers, Richmond Battlefield Parks Corporation, Douglas Southall Freeman